-Start the day with breakfast at Reggeli, a buzzing breakfast joint along Király utca, the main pedestrian street.
-Then head over to what’s known as Museum Street – officially Káptalan utca – conveniently home to most exhibits in Pécs.
+Start the day with breakfast at Reggeli, a buzzing breakfast joint on Király utca.
+Then head to what’s known as Museum Street – officially Káptalan utca – conveniently home to most exhibits in Pécs.

-The Modern Magyar Képtár has a jaw-dropping permanent collection of Hungarian paintings, ranging from the impressionist Nagybánya Colony to the present day (only Budapest’s National Gallery can rival it).
+The Modern Magyar Képtár has a jaw-dropping permanent collection of modern Hungarian paintings, ranging from the impressionist Nagybánya Colony to the present day (only Budapest’s National Gallery can rival it).
 Károly Ferenczy, József Rippl-Rónai, Lajos Tihanyi, Lajos Kassák, Dezső Korniss, Ilona Keserü, Imre Bak.
 The list goes on.
 You could do some prep reading ahead of your visit.
+Fans of Macel Breuer shouldn't miss the Pécs-born genius's painting that he made as a 17-year-old.
 A few steps away is a museum dedicated to the works of Pécs-born Victor Vasarely, father of the global op-art movement, which peaked in the 1960s.

 One more museum before breaking for lunch.
 Walk around the corner to the Csontváry Museum featuring paintings by Tivadar Kosztka Csontváry, a lonely and mad genius often regarded as the greatest painter of Hungary.
 He was a pharmacist and didn’t start painting until age 41, when, prompted by a vision, he set out to travel the world and fulfill his mission to “surpass even Raphael.”

-His works – of enormous size and made between 1898 and 1909 – portray spectacular panoramic scenes.
+His works – of enormous size and made just in a decade between 1898 and 1909 – portray spectacular panoramic scenes.
 There’s palpable tension, vivid colors, and strong contours.
 Csontváry didn’t have an obvious inspiration, but his naive and expressionist elements show parallels with Henri Rousseau and Van Gogh.
 The exhibit features many of his most important pieces (Vihar a nagy Hortobágyon, Mária kútja Názáretben, Siratófal, Magányos cédrus).

 1 p.m.
 Lunch with Hungarian-Balkan food, then coffee